shromann/shromann/README.md

 I'm a Data Scientist, Researcher and a student of BSc at the University of Melbourne. 😄

-My present initiative leading is Chronos, an ML scheduler using biometric user data.
+My present initiative is leading [Chronos](https://github.com/shromann/Chronos), an AI scheduler using user biometric data.

 This github contains a collection of my works; which include
 1. Independent Projects